IonutInit/portfolio-hugo/content/story.md

 title: "A Bit of History"
 ---
 ___
-A former linguistics student, I ran a successful e-commerce business until 2021.
+A former linguistics student, I ran an e-commerce business from 2014 until 2021.

 It was there that I made my first serious coding project, a complete e-commerce solution attending virtually every need of the business.
 As it was made in JavaScript, I naturally called it Go.
 And that's how I developed a taste for coding.